neilpeterson/talk-terraform-workshop/07-terraform-workspaces/README.md

 ## Remove Workspace

-To remove a workspace, first destroy the current configuration and delete the workspace.
+To remove a workspace, first, destroy the current configuration and delete the workspace.

 Switch to the `test-environment` workspace.